PaeserBastelstube/AhoyDTU4RPi/doc/Install.md

 ```

-# NGINX WebServer
+# NGINX WebServer and Mosquitto-MQTT-Broker
 The allready known 'Ahoy on ESP8266 or ESP32' includes its own web server for presentation hoymiles inverter data.
 In this project, we use NGINX Web-Services to control the AhoyDTU and present the data from the hoymiles inverters.
 To do this, we need additional PHP FastCGI Process Manager, too.
+To interact between AhoyDTU (python) and NGINX-WebService (php and php-fpm), we'll use a 'Mosquitto MQTT-Broker'.

 ## Installation of NGINX Web-Server (allready done)
 ```code